xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     ```

     > [!IMPORTANT]
     > Sensitive information such as application secrets should not be stored in configurations files.
-It was done so above because this is a sample application.
-With your production application it strongly recommended that you use certificate based authenticate.
+It was done here because this is a sample application.
+With your production application, we strongly recommend that you use certificate based authenticate.
 See [Key Vault Certificate authentication](https://github.com/Azure-Samples/key-vault-java-certificate-authentication) for more information.

 8. When you run this sample project it will prompt you for authentication.
-After successfully authenticating an access token will be request from Azure AD.
-The information returned from Azure AD will include a refresh token that will be stored in the configured instance of Azure Key Vault.
+After successfully authenticating, an access token is requested from Azure AD.
+The information returned from Azure AD includes a refresh token which is stored in the configured instance of Azure Key Vault.

 # [PowerShell](#tab/powershell-partner-consent)